-Access throughout the property was restricted due to floor coverings and limited furnishings.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
-Roof inspection was limited to head and shoulders.
+Roof inspection was limited to head and shoulders with limited access to side hatchways and to the main loft space.